Longwinter93/SQL_Projects/SQL-Project_2_Company_Sales_Profit/README.md

 The analysis of Sales and Profit by month in 2014-2017 was also performed for selected categories

-The whole steps of my analysis were described in my project in T-SQL files [T-SQL files](https://github.com/Longwinter93/SQL_Projects/tree/main/SQL-Project_2_Company_Sales_Profit/T-SQL%20files)
+The whole steps of my analysis were described in my project in [T-SQL files](https://github.com/Longwinter93/SQL_Projects/tree/main/SQL-Project_2_Company_Sales_Profit/T-SQL%20files)

 # MAIN CONCLUSIONS